-It’s nearly Pancake Day, and what better excuse to crack out the frying pan and make some scrummy gluten free pancakes?
+It’s nearly Pancake Day, and what better excuse to crack out the frying pan and make this scrummy gluten free pancakes recipe?

 If you’re after something simple but with a bit of a difference to normal, try making these gluten free pancakes with buckwheat – these are by far the best gluten free pancakes in a crêpe style I have ever made